pyquil.noise module

 Create new instance of _KrausModel(gate, params, targets, kraus_ops, fidelity)

-static from_dict(d: Dict[str, Any]) KrausModel[source]
+static from_dict(d: dict[str, Any]) KrausModel[source]

 Recreate a KrausModel from the dictionary representation.